springload/frontend-starter-kit/docs/javascript.md

 ## Package Manager

 For now we prefer Yarn not NPM, because NPM still seems to have _"it works on my machine!"_ type bugs, despite having a lock file.

-## File Structure

-We tend to prefer project structures organised by features and routes (AKA business logic), rather than technology.
-We have found that this approach means that related code is often nearby and easier to navigate, and it

-To be clear, this mean that we discourage directories named "components", "containers", "reducers", and so on.

-Instead we might name files "_feature_.component.js", "feature.scss", and "_feature_.test.js", and group these files in a _feature_ directory.

-Read [this documentation](https://github.com/reactjs/reactjs.org/blob/master/content/docs/faq-structure.md) for more ideas.
-Also consider whether [globally unique filenames](https://www.reddit.com/r/reactjs/comments/6al7h2/facebook_has_30000_react_components_how_do_you/dhgruqh/) might be useful in larger projects.

-Obviously any particular framework (Wagtail-Django) or boilerplate might impose its own restrictions so work within those, and this is just a suggestion.

 ## Type Checking